freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/materials.md

 - **Friction** - How much friction is applied when the ball rolls along this material.
 - **Scatter** - Adds a random factor to the collision angle.

-Physics materials are a way to group common behavior among certain objects, but contrarily to rendered materials, you can also *not* assign a physics material to an object and set each parameter individually.
+Physics materials are a way to group common behavior among certain objects, but contrarily to rendered materials, you can also *not* assign a physics material to an object and set each of those four parameters individually.

 > [!note]
 > In Visual Pinball, the physical parameters are part of the rendered material, so there is only one notion of material.